gardiens/Time-Series-Library_skeleton/readme.md

 you can contact me by email ( pierrick.bournez@student-cs.fr ).
 Please star if you find this repo useful :)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
+ you can have access of some insights of my experiene [here](A METTRE) if you are lucky enough